Bayesian inference for partial orders from random linear extensions: power relations from 12th Century Royal Acta: Posterior summary statistics

 greater than or equal $\xi$.
 It is a directed graph

 on the active bishops in year $t$ with edges

-The consensus partial order need not be acyclic, even when $\xi\ge 0.5$, so $\bar h^{(t)}(\xi)\not\in \H_t$ is possible.
+The consensus poset need not be acyclic, even when $\xi\ge 0.5$, so $\bar h^{(t)}(\xi)\not\in \H_t$ is possible.
 This seems to be possible but improbable: all the consensus partial orders in this paper are partial orders.